Alfredo Prior

-Alfredo Prior (born 1952 in Buenos Aires, Argentina) is a painter, writer, performer and musician.
-His career began at the age of 18 with his first solo exhibition in Buenos Aires, where he still lives and works.
+Alfredo Prior (1952 – 24 December 2024) was an Argentine painter, writer, performer, and musician.
+His career began at the age of 18 with his first solo exhibition in Buenos Aires, where he still lived and worked at the time of his death in late 2024.

 Influences and early work

-Prior cites Argentine artist Juan Del Prete as one of his predecessors.
+Prior cited Argentine artist Juan Del Prete as one of his predecessors.
 He was also strongly influenced by themes from his university studies in oriental arts and literature.

-Very early in his life, Prior bet on romantic and hallucinogen painting.
+Very early in his life, Prior bet on romantic and hallucinogenic painting.
 Whilst Jorge Romero Brest, the influential Buenos Aires art critic of the sixties and seventies, had declared the death of painting, Prior devoted eight years of work to mastering the medium.

 After his first exhibition, in the Lirolay Gallery in 1970, where he presented 28 portraits of children made with tempera and wax, Prior began working on new abstract series, in which he used sheets of crumpled tracing paper as the supports.
 He outlined different geometries using synthetic enamel.
 The most successful example of these series is A la Manera de Aru Dutt ("In the style of Aru Dutt"), 1974.

 After the seventies, Prior reappeared with a retrospective self anthology exhibition.